smorad/um_cisc_7026/lecture_10_generative_models.typ

     $ f^(-1) (bold(z)_[i] + #redm[$bold(epsilon)$], bold(theta)_d) $ #pause

     We will create an image of a new datapoint #pause
-    - Not in the dataset #pause
+    - Image not in the dataset #pause
     - Semantically similar to $bold(x)_i$ #pause
       - But *new* and different! #pause